MujiDipto/fifa-wc-newsletter/README.md

 **Where your team stands.** Live group standings with goal difference, points, and what they need to advance.

-**What the media is saying.** A second read on the day — what journalists and pundits are actually writing about your team right now.
+**What the media is saying.** A second read on the day:  what journalists and pundits are actually writing about your team right now.

 **What's coming next.** Fixture preview with kickoff time in your local timezone.

-If your team gets knocked out, you'll receive one final send-off email — then your newsletter stops quietly.
+If your team gets knocked out, you'll receive one final send-off email, then your newsletter stops quietly.

 ---